pushpanktugnawat/WeatherAPI/HELP.md

 REST LAYER [End point for external systems] <---> SERVICE LAYER [RESPONSIBLE FOR BUSINESS LOGIC , AND PASS THROUGH DATA TO DAO LAYER] <--> DAO LAYER [RESPONSIBLE FOR DATA BASE OPERATIONS]

 ```
+MYSQL has been used as database for storing historical data as its easy to install and easy to use.
+Relational DB is used because as per usecase we need to pass through and access the data based on City which allows it to use more flexible.

 ## Database Design